 Three centuries ago, French traders established this small, but important site in what is now Lewiston.

-The full article is available in the Spring 2020 Issue.
+The full content is available in the Spring 2020 Issue, or online with the purchase of:

 For centuries, people of all backgrounds and walks of life have recorded their impressions of Niagara Falls.
 Jack Wysocki provides a survey of these viewpoints, as well as the accompanying development — good and bad — of one of Western New York's most significant geographic features.